Bradley-Heather/BF-Marketplace/bora-finance-svc/README.md

 To run this application:
 - Ensure golang installed on your system
-- Have the PAB running on and listening on the port specified on local.sh (https://github.com/Bradley-Heather/Bora-Finance-Property-Sale)
+- Have the PAB running on and listening on the port specified on local.sh
-- Ensure the path to the PAB directory is correct (will need to be update to reflect the path on your system)
-- Export environment variables in local.sh to you local env
-- From the root directory run: go run main.go
+- From the bora-finance-svc root directory run: go run main.go
 - Open your browser on localhost:9000